lliendo/Radar/docs/server-configuration.rst

     * listen : The listen options specifies the address and port number where Radar server is going to listen for new clients.
 At the moment only IPv4 addresses are supported.
-The default values are to listen on 127.0.0.1 and port 3333.
+The default values are to listen on localhost and port 3333.

-    * run as : On Unix platforms this option tells Radar the effective user and group that the process should run as.
+    * run as : On UNIX platforms this option tells Radar the effective user and group that the process should run as.
 This is a basic security consideration to allow Radar to run with an unprivileged user.
 The specified user should not be a able to login to the system.
       The default user and group is radar.
+This option does not apply to MS Windows platforms.

     * polling time : This tells Radar the frequency of the execution of checks.
       It is expressed in seconds.
 By default Radar will poll all its clients